gaurav337/adaptive-ttc/road.md

 >     with jsonlines.open(CHECKPOINT_FILE, mode='a') as writer:
 >         writer.write(record)  # write immediately, not at the end
 > ```
-> When the script crashes at problem 347, restart it.
-It reads the checkpoint, skips 1–346, and resumes at 347.
+> When the script crashes partway through, restart it.
+It reads the checkpoint, skips completed records, and resumes.

 ### Output format